 We have weekly group meetings in soft matter physics with Matthew Turner, Marco Polin, Vasily Kantsler and Robin Ball -- the current schedule is available here.

 URSS Projects: I am usually happy to offer a URSS project for a capable student (in the summer before their fourth year) wishing to get an insight into modern theoretical physics or applied mathematics.
-Last summer I worked with Andrea Giudici on Geometry and Spin Transport in Skyrmion Magnets.
+In 2017 I worked with Andrea Giudici on Geometry and Spin Transport in Skyrmion Magnets.

 Joseph Pollard, Gregor Posnjak, Gareth P. Alexander, Simon Čopar, and Igor Muševič, submitted (2018).